top of page

 There are many horror stories of organizations that have taken successful leaders with in-depth technical knowledge from one location and placed them in different cross-cultural situations, only to fail.
 Underestimating cultural differences from one part of the business to another is dangerous, especially in an increasingly cross-cultural context.

 Cross-cultural leaders are not born; they are developed.
-Developing the competency of cultural agility requires dedicated effort and investment to break from the typical classroom presentation or eLearning module.
+Developing a competency of cultural agility requires dedicated effort and investment to break from the typical classroom presentation or eLearning module.
 Developing cross-cultural talent is most effective in a blended learning environment, including assessments, cross-cultural immersion experiences, and structured feedback.

 Key Summary Points